 Z – Zest

 Having fun at work isn’t a bad thing.
-In fact, it’s great!
+It’s excellent!
 When employees enjoy their jobs, they enjoy coming to work.
-Consider ways that your organization can create a zestful environment that makes employees wanting to be there and doing their best for years to come.
+Consider ways that your organization can create a zestful environment that makes employees want to be there and do their best for years to come.